hongzhouyu/FineMed/README.md

 ## Dataset

-We have uploaded the datasets to huggingface:
+We have uploaded the datasets to xxx:

 SFT Datasets: